AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 - The _msg_sender_ of the current iteration must equal the storage contract address.

-> It is important to note that the caller context in a call request may be empty for standard calls.
-This precaution is crucial to prevent information leakage, particularly as revealing the _msg_sender_ to the public could pose security risks when calling a public function.

 #### Verifying the app private function proof.

 It verifies that the private function was executed successfully with the provided proof data, verification key, and the public inputs of the app circuit.